Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Kamis, 12 Februari 2026 18.01.10 UTC
+- WIB: Kamis, 12 Februari 2026 18.50.09 UTC
-- WITA: Kamis, 12 Februari 2026 19.01.10 UTC
+- WITA: Kamis, 12 Februari 2026 19.50.09 UTC
-- WIT: Kamis, 12 Februari 2026 20.01.10 UTC
+- WIT: Kamis, 12 Februari 2026 20.50.09 UTC

 Kutipan Inspiratif:
-"A stranger stabs you in the front, a friend stabs you in the back, a boyfriend stabs you in the heart, but best friends only poke each other with straws."
+"The moral virtues, then, are produced in us neither by nature nor against nature.
+Nature, indeed, prepares in us the ground for their reception, but their complete formation is the product of habit."

-Kategori: friendship
+Kategori: nature